 You must ensure the creativity of design patent drawings such that it does not face any objection from the examiner and meets all the requirements.
 It is one of the key aspects in helping us learn the features of the invention.
 Every aspect of the appearance must remain consistent between the views and clear to the examiner.
 Thus, the aspects behind the creativity of design patent drawings include:

-• Tangential lines: It may be a clear line and curve which touches another surface without intersecting it.
+- Tangential lines: It may be a clear line and curve that touches another surface without intersecting it.
 We are converting them into shading lines to show the ornamental design clearly.

-• Shading lines: Shading lines depends on the surface.
+- Shading lines: Shading lines depend on the surface.
 For example, if we want to show a flat surface then the gap between the shading lines should be uniform.
 If we want to show a cylindrical or a spherical surface, then the distance between the linear lines gradually increases or decreases.

 Also Read: Importance of a Best Patent Drawing Software